shvchk/padavan-builder-workflow/README.md

   ![workflow artifacts](misc/workflow-artifacts.webp)

-  Firmware license does not allow binaries distribution, so this archive would be stored for 7 days for personal use.
+  Firmware license does not permit binaries distribution, so artifacts are stored for 7 days for personal use.

 - If the process finishes with an error, its status indicator would turn red with a cross